 Swarathma – Rang Zinda Hain (Official Music Video)

-Bengaluru also hosts the Aero India biennial air show in the month of February at the Yelahanka Air Force Station.
+If you are an aviation buff, then you are in luck if you want to live in the city.
+Bengaluru hosts the Aero India biennial air show in the month of February at the Yelahanka Air Force Station.
 The 2023 show saw the debut of the US Air Force’s F-35A Lightning II and F-35A Joint Strike Fighter, and two B-1B Lancer heavy bombers.
 A B-1B Lancer heavy bomber had done a flypast during the earlier 2021 show.
 The Indian Air Force’s Suryakiran aerobatic team also performed during the show.

 In most lists, Bengaluru makes it to the top 10.
 Despite its infamous traffic, the city scores strongly on several parameters that make it one of the best places to live in India.